 ELCA-affiliated state public policy offices (SPPOs) are valued partners in faith-based advocacy, with local knowledge of issues and decision-making processes.
-These include offices in Arizona, California, Colorado, Delaware/Maryland, Florida, Kansas, Minnesota, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, Virginia, Washington, Wisconsin, and states of the ELCA Southeastern Synod.
-Find a map and locations list online.
+These include offices in Arizona, California, Colorado, Florida, Kansas, Minnesota, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, Virginia, Washington, Wisconsin and states of the ELCA Southeastern Synod.
+Find an online map and list of locations and reach out for guidance and ideas to shape your advocacy action.